Aukštos temperatūros vielos medžiagų palyginimas: Silikonas prieš tefloną pramonėje

 Cost Considerations

-Silicone: Generally cheaper and easier to source
+Silikonas: Generally cheaper and easier to source

 Teflonas: More expensive due to complex manufacturing and material properties